ghc-proposals/ghc-proposals/proposals/0000-shared-class-methods.rst

 ..
 Here you should write a short abstract motivating and briefly summarizing the proposed change.

-Extending or splitting typeclasses in Haskell is fraught with neccessary changing of boilerplate.
-Further, writing heierachies of typeclasses in the first place can require a lot of unneeded boilerplate.
+Extending or splitting typeclasses in Haskell is fraught with necessary changing of boilerplate.
+Further, writing hierarchies of typeclasses in the first place can require a lot of unneeded boilerplate.
 This proposal would introduce a new extension (which would eventually be turned on in a future edition) that allows methods from superclasses to be defined in their subclasses, resulting in less